Adam Warlock: Infinity Countdown

 During the "Infinity Countdown" storyline, Adam Warlock realizes that he is at an unspecified time with Kang the Conqueror, who, with some convincing, shows a recap of Warlock's history until finally revealing that the Infinity Stones are once more being gathered and shows a vision of the future – which Kang calls "Infinity's End" – in which an unseen calamity has befallen the universe after the Infinity Stones were reunited.
-Kang also reveals to Adam that they had tried to prevent the current outcome 112 times, but now Kang decides another course of action: he will send Warlock to retrieve the Soul Stone in exchange for Warlock giving him the Time Stone.
+Kang also reveals to Warlock that they had tried to prevent the current outcome 112 times, but now Kang decides another course of action: he will send Warlock to retrieve the Soul Stone in exchange for Warlock giving him the Time Stone.
 Warlock reluctantly agrees as he explains that he hopes keeping the two gems apart will prevent disaster.
 Warlock arrives in ancient Egypt, where he meets the pharaoh Rama Tut, an earlier version of Kang.
 Rama Tut shows Warlock where he can find the Soul Stone in the future, in the hands of Warlock's "dark reflection" the Magus.
 Rama Tut then seals Warlock in a tomb where he will awaken thousands of years in the future with a chance to claim the Soul Stone.
 Rama Tut's guards, under his orders, commit suicide by poisoning, as Rama Tut claims that no one can know of the plot.
-Adam Warlock and Kang the Conqueror ambush the Guardians of the Galaxy during their trip to the planet Oblitus.
-Gamora attempted to take the Soul Gem from Adam Warlock.
+Warlock and Kang the Conqueror ambush the Guardians of the Galaxy during their trip to the planet Oblitus.
+Gamora attempted to take the Soul Gem from Warlock.
 When Drax the Destroyer held onto the Soul Gem, he discovered that the Soulworld inside is corrupted.
-Drax knocked out Gamora and made off with Adam Warlock and Kang the Conqueror.
-As the rest of the Guardians of the Galaxy do not want to help Gamora pursue Adam Warlock and Kang the Conqueror, she went off on her own.
-Adam Warlock is among the Infinity Gem holders contacted by Doctor Strange, who states that they must reform the Infinity Watch to safeguard the Infinity Gems from such calamities like Thanos.
+Drax knocked out Gamora and made off with Warlock and Kang the Conqueror.
+As the rest of the Guardians of the Galaxy do not want to help Gamora pursue Warlock and Kang the Conqueror, she went off on her own.
+Warlock is among the Infinity Gem holders contacted by Doctor Strange, who states that they must reform the Infinity Watch to safeguard the Infinity Gems from such calamities like Thanos.